d3/d3-hierarchy/README.md

 ### Hierarchies

 Before you can compute a hierarchical layout, you need a hierarchical data structure: a root node.
 If you already have hierarchical data, such as a JSON file, you can pass it directly to the hierarchical layout.
-Otherwise, if you have tabular input data such as a CSV file, use [d3.hierarchy](#hierarchy) to organize the rows into a hierarchy.
+Otherwise, you can arrange tabular input data, such as a CSV file, into a hierarchy using [d3.hierarchy](#hierarchy).

 <a name="hierarchy" href="#hierarchy">#</a> d3.<b>hierarchy</b>()